prysmaticlabs/documentation/website/docs/getting-started.md

 This manual is aimed at developers interested in participating in Ethereum 2.0's consensus, which involves locking up a 32 ETH deposit to vote and produce blocks using our software.
 For more detailed information on the most recent research developments and understanding **what Ethereum 2.0 is**, it is recommended to review [Eth2Info](https://eth2.info) and the official [Ethereum 'Serenity' 2.0 specification](https://github.com/ethereum/eth2.0-specs) repository.

+## Staking in Eth2

+To participate in the eth2 network, read our comprehensive guidelines [here](/docs/mainnet/joining-eth2).

 ## Need assistance?

 If you have questions about this documentation, feel free to stop by either the [Prysmatic Discord](https://discord.gg/CTYGPUJ)'s **#documentation** channel and a member of the team or our community will be happy to assist you.